rist-ro/rl-introduction-notes/sutton_rl.md

 This algorithm is a **generalization of both n-step Sarsa and Tree Backup** (see diagram on page 155 for comparison diagram).
 At timestep $t$ of the computation, **the proportion in which we use sampling is given by the  discrete random variable $\sigma_t \in \{0, 1\} $.
 This variable can be any function of the timestep**.

 If $\sigma_t$ is 1 **then sampling is used, with the importance sampling ratio** $\rho$ for that step. **For 0, we use the expectation**.
-This means that in the case in which $\sigma_t = 1$, the algorithm is equivalent to Sarsa with Importance sampling and when $\sigma_t = 0$, it's equivalent to the Tree Backup algorithm (see page 156 for full algorithm).
+This means that in the case in which $\sigma_t = 1$, the algorithm is equivalent to Sarsa with Importance sampling, and when $\sigma_t = 0$, it's equivalent to the Tree Backup algorithm (see page 156 for full algorithm).

 ---

-**Note:** One difference is that, unlike n-step Sarsa, all intermediate steps are updated not just the first one, more similarly to how Tree Backup works.
+**Note:** One difference is that, unlike n-step Sarsa, all intermediate steps are updated not just the first one, more similar to how Tree Backup works.
 The diagram on page 155 is a pretty important one!

 ---